-I will move my academic presence in early 2015 because SFU is shutting down its Wordpress service.
+I will move my academic presence in early 2015 because SFU is migrating from Wordpress.

 I have been adding my publications to Research Gate:

-I work on broad Cognitive Science.
-I.e., I like to address hard problems that involve the interplay of many mental mechanisms, including consciousness.
-I explain what I mean by “broad” cognitive science in my book, Cognitive Productivity (hint: it’s also affective cognitive science), such as the following:
+I like to address hard problems that involve the interplay of many mental mechanisms, including consciousness.
+I explain what I mean by “broad” cognitive science in my book, Cognitive Productivity.
+My work focuses mainly on:

 - cognitive productivity and meta-effectiveness (abilities and propensities to use knowledge to become more effective),